ridhaaa/azure-secure-upload/infra/notes/linux-vm.md

-# 🐧 Linux VM Deployment – Azure Secure Upload Project
+# 🐧 Linux VM Deployment – Azure Secure File Upload

-This document covers the steps to deploy a secure Linux VM on Azure using the Portal and configure secure SSH access for later monitoring and Terraform use.
+This document outlines the steps to deploy a secure Linux Virtual Machine on Azure using the Portal and configure network security + SSH access.
+This VM forms the base for the Secure File Upload System.

 ---